jackilex/Workday_scheduler/README.md

 ---

 ## Description
-Every professional knows that meeting milestone deadlines takes good planing.
+Every professional knows that meeting milestone deadlines takes good planning.
 Use this tool to help you plan your daily tasks

 ---